jimmycabuy/jimmycabuy/README.md

 ## 👨🏽‍💻 About me

 I'm a passionate front-end developer with a keen eye for detail and a love for web design.
-Currently, I work as a front-end Developer at [Decathlon
+Currently, I work as a front-end developer at [Decathlon
 Belgium](https://www.decathlon.be/fr/).

 ## 🎯 Skills